Re: can the the trance state account for

 As I said thirty or more years ago after of my failed attempts to

-correct the fallacy in your "rolling eggs to Oxford" picture of electric
+correct the fallacy in your "rolling eggs to Oxford"

-it is just as hard, maybe even harder for you to abandon your
+current, it is just as hard, maybe even harder for you to abandon your

 position on electrodynamics than it is for me to accept that there is